internxt/cli/README.md

       --sort=<value>     property to sort by (prepend '-' for descending)

 HELPER FLAGS
-  -n, --non-interactive  Blocks the cli from being interactive.
-If passed, the cli will not request data through the
+  -n, --non-interactive  Prevents the CLI from being interactive.
+When enabled, the CLI will not request input through
-                         console and will throw errors directly
+                         the console and will throw errors directly.

+GLOBAL FLAGS
+  --json  Format output as json.

 DESCRIPTION
   Lists the content of a folder id.